On the convergence of proximal gradient methods for convex simple bilevel optimization: Introduction

-where functions \(\f_1,\f_2:\R^n\to \R\) are convex and have \emph{locally} Lipschitz continuous gradients, and \(\g_1, \g_2:\R^n\to \Rinf\) are proper closed convex (potentially nonsmooth) functions.
-Some notable example applications include regularized problems in machine learning and signal processing, where the regularization can be captured by the upper level functions, e.g., \(\g_1 = \|\cdot\|_p\), \(p\geq 1\), corresponding to \(\ell_p\) regularization, while the loss function can be captured by the lower level function \(\f_2\), and there may be additional constraints such as nonnegativity constraints captured by \(\g_2\).
-Another notable example is the class of convex nonlinear programs
+where functions \(\f_1,\f_2:\R^n\to \R\) are convex and have (\emph{locally}) Lipschitz continuous gradients, and \(\g_1, \g_2:\R^n\to \Rinf\) are proper closed convex (potentially nonsmooth) functions.
+Some notable example applications include regularized problems in machine learning and signal processing, where the regularization can be captured by the upper level functions, e.g., \(\g_1 = \|\cdot\|_p\), \(p\geq 1\), corresponding to \(\ell^p\) regularization, while the loss function can be captured by the lower level function \(\f_2\), and there may be additional constraints such as nonnegativity constraints captured by \(\g_2\).
+The above formulation also encompasses the class of convex nonlinear programs (NLPs) where nonsmooth proximable terms can be incorporated in the cost function, unlike typical NLP formulations (see \cref{rem:NLP}).